yuanshunning/pickit-docs/docs/documentation/teach/detection-parameters.rst

 Detection precision
 ^^^^^^^^^^^^^^^^^^^

-Apart from the above choice, you can instruct Pick-it Teach to favor being **more precise** or to potentially find \ **more objects**.
+Apart from the above choice, you can instruct Pickit Teach to favor being **more precise** or to potentially find \ **more objects**.
 This choice has a negligible impact on detection times.
 In most cases, selecting \ **more precise** yields a good number of matches per